AndrewMichael2020/health-huddle/README.md

 *Hey, since you’re done, do you want to go to dinner... now?*

-“Thank you, but hadn’t we just had a breakfadt? :-)” she typed briskly and pressed Enter without correcting the typo.
+“Thank you, but hadn’t we just had a breakfadt? :-)” she typed briskly and pressed Enter without correcting typos.

 ## Notes